Ganesh8439/App_Ranking_Analysis/README.md

 # App_Ranking_Analysis
 # Summary
 The dataset consists of the ranking of different apps with the app id, short description, long description, date, date of Last description change	and the keyword.
-We have to various factors that affect the app rankings.
+By data analysis various factors that affect the app rankings are found.
 # Methods
 ## Pre-processing
 * The short description and long description are text that may contain many errors, hence we clean the texts using a user defined function **clean** which removes all the special characters, numbers, it converts the whole string into lowercase